 80. If your preparation for the examination for the CPGS has been hindered due to extenuating circumstances beyond your control, for example ill health, bereavement, or religious observance, then you should seek advice from your College Tutor who may apply to the Board of Graduate Studies for an examination allowance.
-A request for an allowance must be accompanied by evidence of the extenuating circumstances, and must be received by the Board of Graduate Studies within three months of the date of the letter which gives you formally the outcome of your examination.
+A request for an allowance must be accompanied by evidence of the extenuating circumstances, and must be received by the Board of Graduate Studies within three months of the date of the letter which gives you formally the outcome of your examination include all evidence you wish to be considered and cannot be made on the basis of academic judgement; where you disagree with the opinion of the examiner.

-Requesting a Review of the Results of your Examination
+Requesting a Review of you Examination Results